jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 The function execution context is the same, but for an individual function.

-An execution context is an object created behind the scenes by the JavaScript interpreter that keeps track of everything needed to execute the code currently being executed.
+An execution context is an object created behind the scenes by the JavaScript interpreter that keeps track of everything needed to execute a program, module, or function.
 There are 3 main things that happen when an execution context is constructed:

 1. Creation of the context's variable object (namespace)
 2. Constructing the scope chain (environments)